npm/write-file-atomic/README.md

 If the **fsync** option is **false**, writeFile will skip the final fsync call.

-The callback is always invoked with the initial (temporary) filename.
-Note that by the time the callback is executed, the temporary file has already been deleted.
+If the **tmpfileCreated** option is specified it will be called with the name of the tmpfile when created.

 Example: